Ronaldo is under fire again - Qatar 2022 will define the 'bulletproof' striker's World Cup legacy

 Ronaldo has endured several such moments during the past month, which is hardly ideal given he is now set to step back into the most intense spotlight in sport.

-The eyes of the world will be trained on him when he takes to the field for Portugal's clash with Ghana on Thursday and he will be under intense pressure to produce performances befitting his iconic status.
+The eyes of the world will be trained on him when he takes to the field at Doha's Stadium 974 and he will be under intense pressure to produce performances befitting his iconic status.

 Ronaldo, remember, has not enjoyed anything like as much success at the World Cup as he would have liked.